apache/james-project/src/site/markdown/server/manage-webadmin.md

    - user parameter is invalid
    - can not parse the JSON body
    - Json query object contains unsupported operator, fieldName
    - Json query object values violate parsing rules
- - 404: User not found
+ - 404: User not found (bypassed when `force=true`)

 [More details about endpoints returning a task](#Endpoints_returning_a_task).